 Note: Some of these will contain my referral link in order to support this blog, but I will always order this list by the best recommendation first.

 All three personal cards (Plus, Premier, Priority) get 75,000 points with $5,000 in spend within 6 months.
 Annual fee not waived the first year; the Plus card has the lowest annual fee of $69.
 Note the $69/$99 annual fees on these cards are not waived the first year.
 You can apply for a personal and business card and thus meet the Companion Pass since that only requires 125k total accrued Southwest points in a calendar year.
 Chase 5/24 rule does apply to these cards.

 Standard offer on this card is 50,000 points with the $95 annual fee waived.
 This is an extra 10,000 points but without the annual fee waived.
-The extra points are much more attractive due to the flexible point transfers and the fact that points are worth 1.25¢ each when redeeming through the Chase travel portal.
-You can also get referred and the person referring you will get an extra 15,000 points.
+The extra points are much more attractive due to the flexible point transfers and the fact that points are worth 1.25¢ each when redeeming through the Chase travel portal, but the best part of this card is the ability to transfer to partners.

 Chase IHG Premier card is offering a signup bonus of 140,000 points after $3,000 in spend within the first three months.
 I like to keep this card annually because it comes with a free night that always makes up for the annual fee.

 Not everybody is able to get this offer to show, but if you are then it’s a great offer.
-Just keep in mind it does have a massive $550 annual fee, but for that you get good lounge access, $200 in airline incidentals per calendar year (so you can get it twice and only pay the annual fee once) and $200 in Uber credits per card member year as well.
+Just keep in mind it does have a massive $695 annual fee, but for that you get good lounge access, $200 in airline incidentals per calendar year (so you can get it twice and only pay the annual fee once), $200 in Uber credits per card member year, and annual Clear credit ($179 value) as well.
 Obviously not for everybody, but if you can maximize those airline incidentals then this is a really great offer.
-There is also an upgrade offer of 60,000 points without the lifetime language, unfortunately that is targeted.